skoolzout1/HexDumpPointerFollower/README.md

 [[[[0x101C1D40] + 0x2580] + 0xB24] + 0x40] + 0x980.

-The program should HOPEFULLY catch any mistakes you make, but its no where near perfect.
+The program should HOPEFULLY catch any mistakes you make, but its not perfect.